-Type of Stock Ordinary shares of CPALL trading in the Stock Exchange of Thailand Frequency of Investment Specified date on a monthly basis Investment Amount (per Employee) Employee - 5% or 7% of salary (on a voluntarily basis) Company - 80% of the deductable amount from the employee in each month Duration 1 July 2017-30 June 2022 (Total 5 years) Method of Payment Buying - employee's deduction from monthly salary and the Company's contribution Selling - broker transfers money from stock sale to employee's bank account Stock Purchase Automatic purchase by curtained broker as stated in the contract Stock Delivery Delivered to individual employee account opened with the broker Benefits to Employee Dividend Gain Capital Gain Other rights such as rights issue, warrant, shareholders' meeting Selling Stock Employee has the right to sell stock during the specified period in the contract.
-Tax Employee must pay personal income tax on the contribution amount received from the Company.
+Type of Stock Ordinary shares of CPALL trading in the Stock Exchange of Thailand Frequency of Investment Specified date on a monthly basis Investment Amount Employee - 5% or 7% of salary (on a voluntarily basis) (per Employee) Company - 80% of the deductable amount from the employee in each month Duration 1 July 2017-30 June 2022 (Total 5 years) Mothod of Dovrmont Buying - employee's deduction from monthly salary and the Company's contribution Method of Payment Selling - broker transfers money from stock sale to employee's bank account Stock Purchase Automatic purchase by curtained broker as stated in the contract Stock Delivery Delivered to individual employee account opened with the broker Dividend Gain Benefits to Employee Capital Gain Other rights such as rights issue, warrant, shareholders' meeting Selling Stock Employee has the right to sell stock during the specified period in the contract. Тах Employee must pay personal income tax on the contribution amount received from the Company.
 The Company can claim tax deductible on the contribution amount.

-^{}The Board of Directors has delegated the Executive Committee the authority to amend, change or add program guidelines where appropriate, including early termination of the program.
+\The Board of Directors has delegated the Executive Committee the authority to amend, change or add program guidelines where appropriate, including early termination of the program.